lucastheisen/saxtract/README.md

     assert.deepEqual(expected, result);
 ```

 I will add to this as I have time, but if you are actually interested, you can
-look at test/saxtract_test.js.
-It shows a simple example of how to use
-saxtract.
-Here is a simple example:
+look at test/saxtract_test.js which has the most up to date examples.